BaccanoMob/actilde/README.md

 > [!IMPORTANT]
 > IME needs the cursor on search box first.
 Remember to use the arrows to focus, if the search box is out of focus at any point before typing the query.

+## Icons

+Generated from [icon.kitchen](https://icon.kitchen/) (with only for web option in the headers).

+> [!NOTE]
+> If you do use this icon generator for other projects, the README in that zip will have necessary HTML tags to include.

+> [!TIP]
+> `favicon.ico` must be in the root directory for it to display properly.

 ## Docker